“Holding on to anger is like grasping a coal with the intent of throwing it at someone else; you are the one who gets burned.”

 8. Don’t be a vigilante (e.g., let the highway patrol, not me, punish dangerous drivers)

-6. Use humor (e.g., Tell yourself, “She must be rushing to the hair salon.
-She needs it!”);
+6. Use humor (e.g., Tell yourself, “He must be rushing to his driving school class.
+He

 5. Exercise altruism (e.g., purposely allow others to merge and pass.);